Quantum-Computer-Based Verification of Quantum Thermodynamic Uncertainty Relation: Demonstrations on the quantum time correlator

-\begin{enumerate} \item Initialize an auxiliary qubit system S' in the state $\ket{0}$. \item Apply an Hadamard gate to S' to attain the state $\ket{+}=\frac{1}{\sqrt{2}}(\ket{0}+\ket{1})$. \item Perform a controlled unitary operation $U_B^{(c)}$ on the combined system S+S', using $U_B=B(0)$ acting on S. \item Subject the main system S to the TPCP map $\mathcal{E}$. \item Perform a controlled unitary operation $U_A^{(c)}$ on S+S', with $U_A=A(0)$ acting on S. \item Measure the ancillary system S' using the Pauli operators $\sigma_x$ and $\sigma_y$ to extract the real and imaginary components of $C(t)$, respectively. \end{enumerate}

-Let the final state of the composite system prior to measurement be denoted as $\ket{\Phi}(T)$.
-The time correlator $C(t)$ is given by the relation:
+We focus on the two-point time correlator $R(t) = \langle \mathcal{H}(t)\mathcal{G}(0) \rangle_{\rho_{S}(0)}$ of unitary observables $\mathcal{G}$ and $\mathcal{H}$, where $\mathcal{H}(t)=\sum_{m} V_m^{\dagger} \mathcal{H}V_m$ is the Heisenberg picture of $\mathcal{H}$ at time $t$.
+We apply the general QTUR to a circuit for the protocol to measure $R(t)$, which is illustrated in Fig.~\ref{fig:illustration}b.
+This protocol, based on Ref.~\cite{Pedernales2014-ui}, employs the Hadamard test described above.
+The main part of the circuit for the protocol is shown in Fig.~\ref{fig:appendix:timecorrelator} and can be described as follows: \begin{enumerate} \item Initialize an auxiliary qubit $S'$ in the state $\ket{0}$. \item Apply an Hadamard gate to $S'$ to obtain the state $\displaystyle\ket{+}=\frac{1}{\sqrt{2}}(\ket{0}+\ket{1})$. \item Perform a controlled unitary operation $U_\mathcal{G}^{(c)}$ on the combined system $S+S'$, which applies $\mathcal{G}$ on $S$ conditioned on the state of $S'$. \item Subject the main system $S$ to the CPTP map $\Phi$. \item Perform a controlled unitary operation $U_\mathcal{H}^{(c)}$ on $S+S'$, which applies $\mathcal{H}$ on $S$ conditioned on the state of $S'$. \item Measure the ancilla $S'$ to obtain the expectation values of the Pauli operators $\sigma_x$ and $\sigma_y$, which correspond to the real and imaginary components of $R(t)$, respectively.
+Note that due to hardware constraints, the $\sigma_x$ measurement is performed by applying an Hadamard gate followed by a $\sigma_z$ measurement. \end{enumerate} Let the final state of the composite system prior to measurement be denoted as $\ket{\Psi_{S'S}(T)}$.
+The time correlator $R(t)$ satisfies

-Hence, by measuring the Pauli operators $\sigma_x$ and $\sigma_y$ on the ancillary system S', we can deduce the real and imaginary components of $C(T)$, respectively.
+Therefore, by measuring the Pauli operators $\sigma_x$ and $\sigma_y$ on the ancillary system $S'$, we can extract the real and imaginary components of $R(T)$, respectively.
+In the following, we focus on the real component ${\rm Re}[R(T)]$.